Cotximahou/devops/README.md

-My first interaction with this tool
+My first interaction with this tool, for now